priyanshushe/EcoSessionTree/README.md

 0.680

+A global fallback factor of 0.475 kg CO₂/kWh is used when a more specific factor is unavailable.

-🚗 Transport Calculation
+🚗 Transportation Emissions

-Transport CO₂ =
+Transport CO₂
+=
+Monthly Distance
+×
-Monthly Distance × Transport Emission Factor
+Transport Emission Factor

-Configured transport factors include:

-Transport
+Transport Mode

 kg CO₂/km